wp-plugins/tagged-gallery/readme.txt

 *	WordPress Media Tags by Typomedia Foundation  - http://www.typomedia.org/wordpress/plugins/wordpress-media-tags/

 Tagged Gallery does NOT connect to any external servers.
 Just getting tags and images from your WordPress database

+= 0.7 =

+*	PHPImagic is completely replaced with jQuery
+*	New view image feature created in jQuery.
+That now fit to screen.
+*	Support for mobile screen rotation.
+Image resizes to fit window resize

 = 0.6.1 =